 My quick tip

-The Karlskirche church makes a rather lovely setting for classical concerts with excellent acoustics.
+The Karlskirche (left) makes a rather lovely setting for classical concerts with excellent acoustics.

 Exhibitions in February

 Vienna always has numerous exhibitions on at any one time.
-We already have news of the following for February 2025…
+Although some way off, we can already get excited about the following in February 2026…

 Highlights